theramiyer/blog/content/post/2021/food-and-sustainability.md

 ## The flip side

 Again, this post is not to say that one way of life is better than the other.
-The vegetarian (perhaps the purely-plant-based) way is _more sustainable_ in our current world.
+The vegetarian (perhaps the purely-plant-based) way is _more sustainable in our current world_.

 Can you quit eating meat?
 Probably not; I cannot fully quit dairy products yet.
 And almost every Indian vegetarian is also contributing to the issues mentioned above because of the dairy element.
 Measuring India with the same scale as other countries is not right, because our strengths and weaknesses are different; the variables we deal with are different from most other countries in the world.